An unpicking of whether ‘DIY Company Closure’ still does the business, or is just comic misadventure.

 Yes, inflation is meant to halve to 2% by April, but the UK is still in a cost-of-living crisis; so still in an environment where a skint, insolvent company director must know that the appointment of an Insolvency Practitioner — if they cannot afford one — is not required by law.

-It’s a shame that The Insolvency Service’s own six-part guidance, “Options when a company is insolvent” doesn’t make that crystal clear.
+It’s a shame that The Insolvency Service’s own six-part online guidance, “Options when a company is insolvent,” doesn’t make that crystal clear.

 ‘Legal’

-Highlighted by the Insolvency Service to Moore News, in response to whether a plan by UKBF user Spongebob still holds water; some 11 years later, The Insolvency Service guidance mentions ‘legal’ six times.
+Highlighted by the Insolvency Service to Moore News, in response to whether the ‘no frills’ plan by UKBF user “Spongebob” still holds water; some 11 years later, The Insolvency Service online guidance mentions ‘legal’ six times.

-Unfortunately no, because none of those six mentions as to what’s lawfully required (and crucially what’s not), say whether The Spongebob Plan’s central ‘hinge’ — that there is no requirement in law to appoint an IP — is correct.
+Unfortunately not, because none of those six mentions of what’s lawful relates to The Spongebob Plan’s central ‘hinge’ — that there is no requirement in law to appoint an IP.

 Hinge and bracket

-And if that’s the ‘hinge,’ what surely represents The Spongebob Plan’s ‘bracket’ (i.e. its second most key principle), namely that there is no legal requirement to place an insolvent company into voluntary liquidation, also isn’t unequivocally stated by The Insolvency Service’s guidance.
+But if that’s the ‘hinge’ of The Spongebob Plan,’ then what surely represents its ‘bracket’ (i.e. its second most key principle), which is that there is no legal requirement to place an insolvent company into voluntary liquidation, isn’t unequivocally addressed in The Insolvency Service’s guidance either.

-Perhaps this two-fold omission by The Insolvency Service is why some advice by IPs, including the advice of some IPs quizzed for this Moore News article, may seem a tad ambiguous.
+Perhaps this two-fold omission by The Insolvency Service is why some advice by IPs may seem a tad ambiguous.

 Skin in the game